Hawaii’s Fifteenth Proclamation

 Hawaii is also actively working to safely open hiking trails, parks, attractions, restaurants and retail.
 To promote the re-opening, we are offering a discount available through bookings on WaikikiStay.com.
 Use promo code SAVE10 and get our low price guarantee.
 We offer a great selection of Waikiki vacation rentals for all budgets and family sizes.
 Our rentals are all right in the heart of Waikiki and all within walking distance to the world famous Waikiki Beach.
 Our vacation rental properties are privately owned and vary by amenities, building, square feet, number of guests, improvements, and views.

-The cuisine of Hawaii, also referred to as local grinds, continues to evolve with influence from chefs from all over the world while fresh and unique island foods from micro farms and aqua culture farmers are delivered daily providing a true farm to table experience with a fusion blend to tantalize the taste buds.
-The selection of restaurants represents the cultural diversity that is found in Hawaii.
+The cuisine of Hawaii is also referred to as local grinds.
+Our local grinds continue to evolve with influence from chefs from all over the world.
+Micro farms and aqua culture farmers deliver fresh and unique island foods daily.
+The island foods provide a true farm to table experience with a fusion blend to tantalize the taste buds.
+The selection of restaurants represents the cultural diversity found in Hawaii.
 Enjoy beautiful views, beach side locations, romantic and fun ambiances, lovely and elegant settings, creative and innovative menus, and great food from Hawaii’s restaurants that accommodate all price points.

-Taste some of Hawaii’s favorite ono delicious foods including Kailua pig wrapped in ti leaves and cooked in an underground imu oven, or a malasadas deep-fried dough rolled in sugar best eaten warm, or fresh cubed fish known as poke served in with variety of sauces and seasonings, or an authentic Hawaii shave ice desert, a flavorful tropical cocktail.
-To experience island cuisine is to experience Hawaii.
+Taste some of Hawaii’s favorite ono delicious foods including Kailua pig wrapped in ti leaves cooked in an underground imu oven.
+Try some fresh cubed fish known as poke served in with variety of sauces and seasonings.
+Yearning for some fast food Hawaii style then go for a bowl of Saimin.
+Saimin is an inexpensive broth with noodles similar to Japanese ramen.
+Eat your Saimin with chopsticks and then pick up the bowl and drink the broth.
+Subsequently, on the sweeter side, indulge in a malasadas deep-fried dough rolled in sugar best eaten warm.
+Finally, dig into an authentic Hawaii shave ice desert, a flavorful tropical cocktail.
+In summary, to experience island cuisine is to experience Hawaii.

-If you are looking for restaurant suggestions, our mobile app includes a selection of Waikiki restaurants including links to the menus, locations and contact information.
-We update our local restaurant lists as we discover fun atmospheres and ono dining.
+Finally, if you are looking for restaurant suggestions, our mobile app includes a selection of Waikiki restaurants.
+Each restaurant includes a link to the menus, locations and contact information.
+We update our local restaurant lists as we discover fun atmospheres and ono dining worthy of your time.

-Aloha means the spirit of love, and is commonly used as hello and goodbye; it also has means compassion, kindness and giving.
+Hawaii’s unique charm comes from the Aloha Spirit.
+Aloha means the spirit of love, and is commonly used as hello and goodbye.
+However, Aloha also means compassion, kindness and giving.
+But the Aloha Spirit encompasses more than Aloha as it embodies Hawaiian values:

 - malama: to care for